Khan Temir: After Mehmed

-In June 1637 a Turkish fleet arrived in Kaffa and Inayet decided to give up and go to Istanbul.
+In June 1637 an Ottoman fleet arrived in Kaffa and Inayet decided to give up and go to Istanbul.
 On 1 July 1637 both Inayet and Khan Temir appeared before the sultan.
 Inayet was taken away and strangled.
 Khan Temir was exiled to a governorship in Anatolia.
 Khan Temir was accompanied to Istanbul by his youngest son.
 The young man killed a man in a drunken brawl.
-The Turks beheaded him and sent his headless corpse to Khan Temir.
-The father could not resist strong language, so the Turks sent men to his house and strangled him, killing him on 10 July 1637.
+The Ottomans beheaded him and sent his headless corpse to Khan Temir.
+The father could not resist strong language, so the Ottomans sent men to his house and strangled him, killing him on 10 July 1637.